 Early human occupation has left its mark in the form of ancient stones and earthworks.
 Roman activity has also been discovered as well as the nearby route of the A37 following an old Roman road, the A356 a possible one too.
 The importance of these ancient paths is even in the village’s name, deriving from the Saxon ‘Cors-Weg-Cumb’ meaning the valley of the pass road.
 During the medieval period Corscombe was the property of Sherborne Abbey right up until the dissolution, in 1539, when it was passed to the Crown.

 Corscombe is the childhood home of the singer Polly Jane (PJ) Harvey.
-Her parents, Eve and Ray, bought a small cottage in the village shortly after their marriage in the local church.
+Her parents, Eva and Ray, bought a small cottage in the village shortly after their marriage in the local church.
 The cottage, near to the Fox Inn, had experienced a fire, lost its top floor and was slightly dishevelled.
 Nevertheless, it had a small stream in the garden and they were able to purchase land too making it a special little spot.
 It was also close to their own Ham Stone quarry (one of only two) – the golden stone having been used in many local buildings for generations.
-PJ grew up here with her brother, Soul, in a musical household and in a wider landscape that PJ has claimed to be a big influence on what she produces today.
+PJ grew up here with her brother, Saul, in a musical household and in a wider landscape that PJ has claimed to be a big influence on what she produces today.
 She has become the only musical artist to have won the Mercury Prize award twice in 2001 and 2011.
 Some of her poems for her new book ‘Orlam’ (written in Dorset dialect as well as English) were composed in the village, with a strong connection to the surrounding landscape.
-Eve and Ray were community minded and bought the Fox Inn in 2012 to prevent it from development.
+Eva and Ray were community minded and bought the Fox Inn in 2012 to prevent it from development.
 Sadly, Ray died in 2020.
-In 2021 the lease to the pub was taken over by the chef and restaurateur Mark Hix, who also runs The Oyster and Fish House in Lyme Regis.
+In 2021 the lease to the pub was taken over by the chef and restaurateur Mark Hix, who also runs The Oyster and Fish House in Lyme Regis, but sadly had to close in the summer of 2022.

 Standing with the 400 year old pub behind you, turn right up the road to take the left hand footpath (opposite the road) running past Corscombe Court.
 The building dates back to the 13th century and is one of the oldest in Dorset, still partially surrounded by its moat.
 It was a monastic grange, part of the Sherborne Abbey estate and, along with its 15th century tithe barn, was used by the monks.
 After being taken by the Crown it was remodelled in the 17th century and the southern edge of the moat was filled in.
 Today it is a private home hidden behind farm buildings.